Stories linking everyone in Telecom

 So a low-code development platform has two benefits over traditional coding.
 First, it allows a professional developer to produce significantly more results.
 And, second, it allows people with basic IT knowledge to create a working application they otherwise would not be able to.

 Let’s break it down further.
-Here’s a closer look of all the differences between no-code, low-code, and high-code tools.
+In the next section, we’ll walk through a closer look at all of the differences between no-code, low-code, and high-code tools.

 • Virtually no chance of coding errors